-Reciprocity is a staple of productive, mutually beneficial sales efforts.
-To that end, gifts are a fantastic way of moving a deal along — or getting your foot in the door with a contact you've been trying to break into for months.
+Reciprocity is a staple of productive, mutually beneficial sales relationships.
+To that end, gifts are a fantastic way of moving a deal along — or getting your foot in the door with a contact you've been working on for months.

-Develop a strategy with your team regarding companies they want to send gifts to.
-Make a list of hard to break into accounts, leads that have gone radio-silent, and other prospects who could use a gift to keep a deal moving forward.
-Identify gifts and an appropriate budget before the holidays hit to ensure you have everything you need to make this strategy a success.
+Develop a strategy with your team regarding companies they should include in the gift-giving.
+Make a list of hard-to-break-into accounts, leads that have gone radio-silent, and other prospects who could use a gift to keep a deal moving forward.;

 Gift baskets, headphones, handwritten notes — the possibilities are endless.
 Don't know what to send?
-If your team selects a few gift options, try having reps reach out to prospects and let them decide for themselves.
+Have reps reach out to prospects and let them decide for themselves.